Global Studies in Education Minor

 By investigating global and national educational problems from different perspectives, students engage with real-world issues.
 They examine many of the most pressing concerns facing 21st century schools; to wit: poverty, inequality and human rights; the role of states, the international community, NGOs and civil society in policy making and implementation; the influence of history, culture and tradition in schooling; and intersections among the economy, societal and social policy.

-This minor is appropriate for students considering careers and/or further study in education, including:
+This minor is appropriate for undergraduate students considering careers and/or further study in education, including:

 education leadership and social entrepreneurship

 domestic and international NGO work

 teaching, including Teach for America or teacher certification programs

 government positions in education both in the US and abroad

 the Peace Corps and other international development or education work

 The minor consists of 18 credits which include two required courses and a capstone course as determined by your Curry advisor.
 Candidates for the minor should complete one language course beyond the 2010 level of any language at UVa or an approved study abroad course.

 Two Required Core Courses (6 credits):